 Guidelines for Best Practices in Film Regulations and Policies

 It is always important to balance the needs of a production company with the concerns of local government and the local community.
-Once a city or county has created a film ordinance (see model filming ordinance attached), they should consider establishing permit policies and regulations that are “film friendly” with the intent to increase or retain filming in a community.
+Once a city or county has created a film ordinance (see model filming ordinance attached), they should consider establishing permit policies and regulations that are “film friendly” with the intent to increase or retain filming.

 1. Rapid film permit issuance: 2 – 5 business days from permit application submission to permit issuance.

 3. Establish reasonable permit fees.
 Compare fees charged by similar surrounding cities and stay within or below those limits.
-Some cities reduce or waive permit fees for accredited student or charitable productions (while still requiring a permit).
+Some cities/counties reduce or waive permit fees for accredited student or charitable productions (while still requiring a permit) to encouage more filming.

-4. Establish and post cost recovery fees for the reimbursement of city or county personnel (e.g., police, fire, traffic).
+4. Establish and post cost recovery fees for the reimbursement of city or county personnel (i.e., application review, monitors, police, fire, traffic control).

-7. Create a centralized filming section on your city/ county website clearly listing all film regulations, permit and insurance requirements, fee schedules and liaison contact information.
+8. Create a centralized filming section on your city/ county website clearly listing all film regulations, permit and insurance requirements, fees and liaison contact information.

-8. Consider adopting an ordinance parallel with the film permit ordinance that protects the orderly conduct of a permitted film event from persons who interfere.
+9. Consider adopting an ordinance that protects the orderly conduct of a permitted film event from persons who interfere.

 B. Specific Guidelines for Filming Regulations:

-1. Timely issuance of film permits: An applicant will be required to submit a permit request at least two business days prior to the date on which such person desires to conduct an activity for which a permit is required.
-If such activity interferes with traffic or involves potential public safety hazards, an application may be required at least three business days in advance.
+1. Timely issuance of film permits: An applicant will be required to submit a permit request at least two business days prior to the date of the requested production activity.
+If such activity interferes with traffic or involves potential public safety hazards, an application may be required at least four business days in advance.

-3. Surveys: Require a survey of affected residents and/or businesses within a 200 ft. radius when the filming includes extraordinary activities such as a street closure, involves pyrotechnics, excessive noise, low flying helicopters, requests to film beyond the standard hours, and requests to film for extended periods of time.
+4. Surveys: Require a survey of affected residents and/or businesses within a 200 ft. radius when the filming includes extraordinary activities such as a street closure, pyrotechnics, excessive noise, low flying helicopters or drones, requests to film beyond the standard hours and requests to film for extended periods of time.
 Note: the California Film Commission recommends a policy requiring no more than 80% signature approval.

-4. Clean up: The permittee shall conduct operations in an orderly fashion with continuous attention to the storage of equipment not in use and the cleanup of trash and debris.
-The area used shall be cleaned of trash and debris upon completion of shooting at the scene and restored to the original condition before leaving the site.
+5. Clean up: The permittee shall conduct operations in an orderly fashion with continuous attention to the storage of equipment not in use and the cleanup of trash and debris.
+The area used shall be cleaned of trash and debris upon completion of filming at the scene and restored to the original condition before leaving the site.

-5. Filming on Private Property: An applicant is required to obtain the property owner’s permission, consent and signed location agreement, in addition to a permit, for use of property not owned or controlled by the city/county.
+6. Filming on Private Property: An applicant is required to obtain the property owner’s permission, consent and signed location agreement, in addition to a permit, for use of the property not owned or controlled by the city/county.

-6. Flood Control (if applicable): When filming in a flood control channel, an applicant must vacate channel when permit indicates because of water releases.
+7. Flood Control (if applicable): When filming in a flood control channel, an applicant must vacate channel when water is released.
 Please note that when filming in or on flood control properties, the agency must be named as an additional insured.

-7. Public Works Department (Road and Streets): If the applicant must park equipment, trucks, and/or cars in zones that will not permit it, temporary “No Parking” signs must be posted with approval of the local authority.
-The applicant must also obtain permission to lay and safely mat cable across sidewalks, or from generator to service point.
+8. Public Works Department (Road and Streets): If the applicant must park equipment, trucks, and/or cars in zones that will not permit it, temporary “No Parking” signs must be posted with approval of the local authority.
+The applicant must also obtain permission to lay and safely mat cable across sidewalks or from generator to service point.

 a.
 An applicant shall furnish and install advance warning signs and any other traffic control devices in conformance with the Manual of Traffic Controls, State of California Department of Transportation.
 All appropriate safety precautions must be taken.